The Writing Center is dedicated to assisting all faculty in their efforts to elicit

 - We will try to accommodate your date and time requests; however, we can usually only schedule workshops during our normal hours of operation.

 - We recommend scheduling house calls early in the semester, and we do not generally schedule house calls or in-class workshops during the final weeks of a term.

 We provide dozens of free handouts for download with information on topics such as style, grammar, punctuation, timed writing strategies, forms of writing in specific fields, commonly used citation styles (e.g., APA, MLA, Chicago), and specific writing projects (e.g., resumes, cover letters, personal narratives, annotated bibliographies).
-These handouts are all created by our student Writing Specialists.
+These handouts are all created by Writing Center tutors and faculty.

-We also have a blog, "The Write Attitude," which is managed by our Digitial Initatives Coordinator, who is also a faculty member in the Department of English and Comparative Literature.
-All entries are written by Writing Center faculty and staff.
+We also have a blog, "The Write Attitude," which is managed by our Digital Initiatives Coordinator, who is also a faculty member in the Department of English and Comparative Literature.
+All entries are written by Writing Center tutors and faculty.

 You can tell your students about these online resources, or you can use them directly in your classroom.

 Required Services Statement

 We greatly appreciate the support of professors across campus in promoting the Writing Center to their students.
 However, we have limited resources and, unfortunately, we cannot support required use of our services.
 We also request that you do not incentivize your students to use our services (e.g., in the form of students earning points or extra credit for receiving tutoring services.)